JanLahmann/Fun-with-Quantum/README.md

 View - and play the game online, without any install - in Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JanLahmann/Fun-with-Quantum/master?filepath=Hardys-Paradox.ipynb)

 ---
-### 8. Mermin-Peres Magic Square (under development)
+### 7. Mermin-Peres Magic Square (under development)
-A base version of the Mermin-Peres quantum game demonstrating the computational power of quantum computers, which can be further extended to outperform classical machines - extended by Jan-R. Lahmann & David Drexlin with [Qiskit](https://qiskit.org).
+A base version of the Mermin-Peres magic square game demonstrating the computational power of quantum computers, which can be further extended to outperform classical machines - extended by Jan-R. Lahmann & David Drexlin with [Qiskit](https://qiskit.org).
 Based on the Medium article [This Proof Demonstrates a Quantum Advantage, Even for Noisy Quantum Computers](https://medium.com/qiskit/this-proof-demonstrates-a-quantum-advantage-even-for-noisy-quantum-computers-b44a738801ad).

 View - and play the game online, without any install - in Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JanLahmann/Fun-with-Quantum/master?filepath=Mermin–Peres-Game.ipynb)